VPS

 sudo iptables -A INPUT -i lo -j ACCEPT

-For this tutorial, we use "lo" or the loopback interface.
+For this iptables tutorial, we use "lo" or the loopback interface.
 It is used for all communications on localhost.
-The command above ensures connections between a database and a web application on the same machine work correctly.
+The command above will ensure that connections between a database and a web application on the same machine work properly.

 Enable Connections on HTTP, SSH, and SSL Ports

-Next, we want http (port 80), https (port 443), and ssh (port 22) connections to work normally.
-To do this, specify the protocol (-p) and the corresponding port (--dport).
-Run these commands one by one:
+Next, we want http (port 80), https (port 443), and ssh (port 22) connections to work as usual.
+To do this, we need to specify the protocol (-p) and the corresponding port (--dport).
+You can run these commands one by one:

 sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT